Liposuction Mobile, AL

 How Long Will Recovery Take?

-Your first postoperative appointment will be approximately 3 to 4 days after your surgery.
-At that time Dr. Proffitt will examine you and release you back to normal activities.
-You may also remove the compression garment to shower but it should be worn all other times for the next 6 weeks.
+Your first postoperative appointment will be approximately three to four days after your surgery.
+At that time, Dr. Proffitt will examine you and let you return to normal activities.
+You may also remove the compression garment to shower, but it should be worn all other times for the next six weeks.
 You may feel bruised and sore for several weeks.
-Strenuous activity should wait for 3 weeks after surgery.
+Strenuous activity should wait for three weeks after surgery.

 • Infections from liposuction procedures are very rare.
-Dr. Proffitt has never encountered an infection from liposuction he has performed in 20 years of practice.
+Dr. Proffitt has never encountered one in his 20 years of practice.

 What Results Should I Expect?